 - The Text to Speech feature where by it reads out a book – though I was sceptical of it, I found it to be very usable

 - The auto-sync feature with the other devices for my account.
-I got the Kindle App for PC and iPhone installed and I was thrilled by the feature where in the pages I have read to are automatically synchronized between the devices
+I got the Kindle App for PC and iPhone installed and I was thrilled by the feature where the pages I have read are automatically synchronized between the devices

 - The other day I was in a local book store and I liked a book, I could easily browse the same on my iPhone Kindle App (we won’t be carrying our Kindle device everywhere).
-Then I bought it from iPhone and had it shipped with 1-click to my Kindle device at home.
-Before I reached home, using Whispernet I found the book already downloaded and ready in the Kindle Device
+Then I bought it from iPhone and had it shipped with one 1-click to my Kindle device at home.
+Before I reached home, using Whispernet I found the book already downloaded and ready on the Kindle Device

-- No native support (Especially in Web browser) for Indian Languages.
+- No native support (Especially in a Web browser) for Indian Languages.
 Indic Unicode displays fine in files saved as PDF (Adobe Acrobat)

-- Nil charges for Whispernet Data Transfer for browsing the catalogue, buying and downloading of books in 100 countries including India
+- Nil charges for Whispernet Data Transfer for browsing the catalogue, buying and downloading books in 100 countries including India

-- KindleDX doesn’t have a Wi-Fi connection, having it would have made downloading of books and casual browsing faster when I am in a Wi-Fi zone like my office or home (The newly announced model has Wi-Fi feature, but a smaller display)
+- KindleDX doesn’t have a Wi-Fi connection, having it would have made downloading of books and casual browsing faster when I am in a Wi-Fi zone like my office or home (The newly announced model has a Wi-Fi feature, but a smaller display)